Sabrinas Organizing

 Well, there you have it!
 Are you not convinced yet that you can get your closet in order?

 Getting help when you purge a messy closet is OK - no judgment here.
-Asking a friend or hiring a professional to help will give you the distance from the items and allow you to let go of them easier.
+Asking a friend or hiring a professional to help will give you the distance from the items and allow you to let go of them more easily.
 No one wants to get an organized closet with things they do not care for.
-So taking the time to purge before making your organized closet will be essential in creating space and removing waste.
+So, taking the time to purge before making your organized closet will be essential in creating space and removing waste.

 Contact Sabrina's Organizing if you need virtual help in the purging and one room in one month organizing consultations.